primer/react/principles.md

 * Seek feedback on implementations as often as possible.
 * Everything is a component.
 * Provide flexibility, but within the boundaries of the system.
-* Assume that people will break the rules, provide safe ways for them to do so.
+* Assume that people will break the rules, and provide safe ways for them to do so.